Ovarian cysts: No biggie, but birth control can help

 Where does birth control come in?

 One of the main ways hormonal birth control prevents pregnancy is by stopping ovulation—so the egg never leaves the carton, so to speak.
-The pill, the patch, the ring, and the shot are most reliable at blocking ovulation, so women using these methods may have fewer ovarian cysts.
+The pill, the patch, the ring, and the shot are most reliable at blocking ovulation, so using these methods may mean fewer ovarian cysts.
 If you tend to get ovarian cysts, your provider may recommend one of these methods to prevent future cysts.

 Birth control has other benefits.

 There are other ways birth control can contribute to ovarian health too.
 The pill reduces your risk of ovarian cancer by at least 40%—and the longer you use it, the more it helps!
-This is true even for women with a family history of ovarian cancer.
+This is true even if you have a family history of ovarian cancer.
 And since the patch and the ring have the same combination of hormones as the combination pill, we expect they also protect against ovarian cancer.
 All hormonal methods, including the shot, the implant, and the hormonal IUD, also protect against endometrial cancer (cancer of the uterine lining).
 So for all those years you don’t want to be pregnant, choosing a highly effective method of contraception can also be a smart move toward a healthier future.

 * What if it’s not just a functional cyst?
 There are other types of cysts that can grow on the ovary.
 These often need additional medical attention, including surgical removal, but are far less common than functional cysts.
 Most of these are benign, meaning not cancerous, but some extremely rare ones are cancerous.
-If someone in your family had ovarian cancer, it is important to tell your doctor.
+If someone in your family had ovarian cancer, it is important to tell your provider.